Newland House: Newland House Museum

 The property came under the control of the Signal Oil & Gas after Mary Juanita Newland's death in 1952.
 Signal Oil used the home for workers for approximately 20 years.
 Signal Oil originally planned to use the property for an oil refinery, but later dropped those plans due to community objections.
 Signal Oil formed the Signal Landmark development company and began planning for a commercial shopping center on the former Newland Rancho.
 A community effort to preserve the Newland House as a local landmark and museum initiated in 1964.
 In 1974, Signal Landmark Homes donated the Newland House and associated land to the City of Huntington Beach for a historic park.

 A community-based historic preservation group organized with leadership from the Huntington Beach Junior Women's Club in 1976.
 The Newland House first opened for public tours in 1978.
 The historic preservation project was supported financially by the City of Huntington Beach in 1983, investing in the construction of the Newland Barn to provide event space.
 The Huntington Beach Historical Society continues to work cooperatively with the City of Huntington Beach regarding use of the property, ongoing maintenance, and community events.

 In 1998, the Newland House marked its 100-year anniversary.
 The Huntington Beach Historical Society attempted to obtain the Native Californian basketry collection of Mary Juanita Newland, lent to the Bowers Museum in Santa Ana, California, in 1935.
 A variety of prehistoric stone artifacts, such as mortars and pestles, were unearthed in 1898 during construction of the house, built on the site of a Native American settlement.
 A majority of those artifacts reportedly also are in the Bowers Museum collection.
 The dispute was not resolved and the Mary Juanita Newland collection, as well as artifacts unearthed at the Newland Rancho in the late 19th and early 20th centuries, remain in the collection of the Bowers Museum.

 William Taylor and Mary Juanita DeLapp Newland

 William Taylor Newland was born in Camp Point, Illinois, in October 1850.
 He was one of the developers involved in the sale of the first lots at Huntington Beach.
-The Newland Elementary School in the Fountain Valley School District, Fountain Valley, California, is named after William Taylor Newland.

 William Taylor Newland was eleven years of age when his father, John Newland, enlisted for service in the Civil War in 1862.
 His father was killed in Little Rock, Arkansas, in 1865.
 His mother died in 1869, leaving him orphaned at age 19.
 He went to work on the farm of John M. DeLapp, whose daughter, Mary Juanita DeLapp, he married six years later.